Skip to main content

 Responsive Design

-The site follows mobile-first responsive design principles with media queries for different screen sizes:
+The site follows mobile-first responsive design principles with consistent breakpoints:

 /* Base styles for mobile first */ .container { padding: 16px; } /* Tablet */ @media (min-width: 768px) { .container { padding: 24px; max-width: 768px; margin: 0 auto; } } /* Desktop */ @media (min-width: 1024px) { .container { max-width: 960px; } }